theupdateframework/taps/tap18.md

 ## Verification
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by a centralized authority and MAY be verified by the end user.
 This centralized authority MAY be a repository, or MAY be a separate service.
 The verifier MUST obtain the Rekor root keys and the certificate log public key using a secure out of band method prior to verifying the signature and associated certificate.

-While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the offline verification.
+While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform offline verification.
 In addition, a centralized entity (such as the repository) MUST perform offline verification.

 Offline verification includes the following steps: